ibrahim-san/alx_pre_course_clone/README.md

 This project is a refresher of the original project i completed about 3 months ago.
-Gotta burn some muscle!
+Gotta burn some muscle!!!